micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/results/index.md

 _Observations:_

-The 6LoWPAN is the medium taking the most of the static memory as this protocol is running on top of IP version 6.
+The 6LoWPAN is the medium consuming most of the static memory as this protocol is running on top of IP version 6.

 ## Dynamic memory usage

 The graphic below is showing the total number dynamic allocations.
 Each bin is split into group of chunk memory blocks.
+In each group lies different chunk sizes.
+The size of each group are comprise between a minimum size, which is the size of the previous group.
+And a maximum size, which is the size display in the legend.
-For instance a block with the legend colored dark green represents all block that are greater than the previous group of chunk memory, here 16 bytes.
-But that the are lower or equal to 32 bytes):
+For instance a block with the legend colored yellow represents all block that are greater than the previous group of chunk memory, here 16 bytes.
+But that the are lower or equal to 32 bytes.

 ![](./images/bm_allocation_nbr.png){:.img-responsive and style="max-width: 100%; margin-left: auto; margin-right: auto;"}

 _Observations:_

-Independently on the communication mediums, blocks allocated are not huge and not numerous.
+Independently from the communication mediums, blocks allocated are not huge and not numerous.
 The most of the allocations are happening during initialisation.

 ## Power consumption

-The power consumption categorised by communication medium below:
+Below is depicted energy consumption categorised by communication medium below:

 ![](./images/bm_power.png){:.img-responsive and style="max-width: 100%; margin-left: auto; margin-right: auto;"}

 _Observations:_

-The medium has a high impact on the selection of the communication medium.
-This high throughput of a communication medium is coming at a price:  power consumption.
+The communication medium has a high impact on the throughput, which in turn has an impact on the power consumption.
 The Ethernet provides a high throughput, but at the price of a higher power consumption.
-Serial communciation medium provides a low bitrate with the advantage to consuming a lot less energy.
+In comparison, the serial communciation medium provides a low bitrate with the advantage to consuming a lot less energy.